Rays314/LinebotSample/README.md

 # ConcertBot
 It is a line chatbot written in Google Apps Script.
+It works properly without the Google Apps Script editor.
 It utilizes the following tools:
 1. Google sheet
 1. node.js